Introduction to Association in Java

 Output:

-As in the above code, a Car is the superclass of the Maruti class, which means Car can have no. of Maruti cars, and Maruti uses MarutiEngine as its part; if Maruti does not exit, then MarutiEngine also will not exits.
+As in the above code, a Car is the superclass of the Maruti class, which means the Car can have no. of Maruti cars, and Maruti uses MarutiEngine as its part; if Maruti does not exist, then MarutiEngine also will not exit.
 Thus Maruti and MarutiEngine class describe composition relation.

 Use of Association in Java:

 As we have seen above, the need for an association is for code reusability.
-For example, as we have used two classes above, Customer class, Order class, and OnlineStore class, maintaining customer information and programmers does not need to use the same code again and again.
+For example, we have used the two classes above, Customer class, Order class, and OnlineStore class maintain customer information, and programmers do not need to use the same code again and again.

 Conclusion

-In Java, the association is a relation between two classes that set up through their Objects.
-The forms of an association are aggregation and composition.
-The main purpose of association in Java is for code reusability.
+In Java, you establish an association, which is a relation between two classes, by setting up their objects.
+The forms of an association are Aggregation and composition.
+The primary purpose of association in Java is for code reusability.

 Recommended Articles

 This is a guide to the Association in Java.
-Here we discuss the Introduction and the two forms of Association in Java and examples and code implementation.
+Here we discuss the Introduction, the two forms of Association in Java, and examples and code implementation.
 You may also look at the following articles to learn more –